WendellXY/langcodec/README.md

 **A universal localization file toolkit in Rust.**

-`langcodec` provides format-agnostic parsing, conversion, merging, and serialization for major localization formats, including Apple `.strings`, `.xcstrings`, Android `strings.xml`, and CSV.
+`langcodec` provides format-agnostic parsing, conversion, merging, and serialization for major localization formats, including Apple `.strings`, `.xcstrings`, Android `strings.xml`, CSV, and TSV.
 It enables seamless conversion and merging between formats, powerful internal data modeling, and extensibility for new formats.

 ---